ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 After a cluster consensus is reached, the Raft command to be executed is propagated to all nodes.
-When the command is executed locally on a node, if the items that are persisted are of the [type that replicates](../../../server/clustering/replication/replication#what-is-replicated), then the node will replicate them to the other nodes by the replication process.
+When the command is executed locally on a node, if the items that are persisted are of the [type that replicates](../../../server/clustering/replication/replication#what-is-replicated), then the node will replicate them to the other nodes via the replication process.

-A node that receives such replication will accept this write unless it already committed it through a raft command it received before as well.
+A node that receives such replication will accept this write unless it has already committed it through a raft command it received before.

+---

 ### Single Node Transactions

-In local node sessions, the primary node modifies documents.
+In single node sessions, the primary node modifies documents.
 It then replicates the modifications to the other nodes in the database group for high availability.

 #### Write Assurance